 All prices in this entry are what we experienced ourselves and is accurate since we write down everything we spend everyday.
 You can see our budget, but we also list some alternatives to help you plan.
 For each country find links to blog entries with more details.

 Backpacking South America

 We spent 1 851 135 COP ($636) in 31 days, thus 59 714 COP ($20.50) each per day including all food, transport and other expenses.
 We loved Colombia, nice people, interesting culture and so many amazing things to do and see.
 Our budget was a bit on the high side for us, but this amount includes white water rafting, paragliding and a plane ticket from Bogota to Leticia.

 We spent very little on food by buying groceries in the supermarket and cooking in the hostel.
-An example of a typical receipt for grocery shopping can be seen in our Colombia Budget Backpacker’s Guide.
+You can see exactly how we regulated our budget in our Colombia Budget Backpacker’s Guide.

 2.5 hour bus ride is about $4.50, public transport in the city $1-2 per day.

 Adventure activities was well priced in Colombia, it was the only country we decided to splurge on white water rafting ($40) and paragliding ($20).
 Diving is unfortunately expensive.

 Alya was in Cartagena a couple of years ago and said it was the most expensive place she went to in Colombia.
 In Booking.com there are many hostels with dormitory beds ranging between $7-$11.

 - Free walking tour in Medellin – excellent!

 - Hiking around San Gill – well marked 3 day trail to do on your own.